 The new water tap is a short walk away, so Isabelle can quickly fill up in the morning before school and spend her time afterward on homework.
 These days she doesn’t get sick and miss class as she used to from drinking water from a contaminated stream.

-Isabelle and Julius: two exceptionally brilliant, beloved youngsters, one alive, one dead — and the difference is clean water.
+Isabelle and Julius: two exceptionally brilliant, beloved children, one alive, one dead — and the difference is clean water.

 But Rwanda is hardly the only place where this happens.
 Every day, more than 800 children under age 5 worldwide die of diarrhea, which as we know is completely preventable with clean water and proper hygiene.
 These are utterly needless deaths of precious children.
 We must face this.